Source: Google+ user Made With Code

 Maddy is 20 years old, and she's creating the future of fashion with programming.
 Fashion will be fully responsive (just like modern websites), says Maddy.
 When you're cold, your clothes will warm you up.
 As it shifts from day to night, clothes will illuminate.
 These are just two of the ideas Maddy has for what lies ahead for our garments.
 See her story below.

 Get Started With Simple Coding Projects

-Last night, our POPSUGAR Moms team was on the scene in New York City, where Google held Made With Code's launch event, and caught some great snaps of Mindy Kaling speaking to the crowd about her dream apps: "'What's his deal' would tell you if a guy is married, etc."
+This Summer, our POPSUGAR Moms team was on the scene in New York City, where Google held Made With Code's launch event, and caught some great snaps of Mindy Kaling speaking to the crowd about her dream apps: "'What's his deal' would tell you if a guy is married, etc."

 Made With Code is a safer, kinder place for girls interested in engineering.
 Spread the good word, and pass this along to your daughters, nieces, and friends!

 More Ways to Spread the STEM Love

 - 9 Coding Camps Just For Geek Girls

 - Engineers Are Superheroes: The Video Every Girl Needs to See

 - 3 Little Girls Rap About Engineering Dreams, Win at Life

 - 3 Projects That Aim to Unleash Girls' Inner Geeks